 You can be your breathing, sensation body, and sounds you hear, things you usually wouldn’t pick up on.
 If you give those your full attention, you stop using your mind because it’s impossible to think about something when you’re focused on something else.

 Chapter 2: Consciousness (The way out of pain)

 The author explains in this chapter something called the anxiety gap.
 When your body is here in the present moment, which is always, and your mind is not in the present moment.
 Instead, your mind is projected in some future moment that doesn’t truly exist in this gap between your body being here and now and your mind being elsewhere creates anxiety.

 Another key point in this chapter is something called the pain body.
 It’s something that we all have.
-It’s the accumulation of the pain and mental suffering that we’ve built up over our lives.
-The problem comes when you identify with it in this pain becomes a part of identity because then subconsciously, you don’t want to let go of that pain.
+It’s the accumulation of the pain and mental suffering we’ve built over our lives.
+The problem comes when you identify with it, in this, pain becomes a part of your identity because then, subconsciously, you don’t want to let go of that pain.
 It is because it would mean ruining your entire identity, letting go of who you are.

 Along those same lines, the author also warns not to identify with a mental position in an argument.
-If you do this, your mind-based sense of self will be destroyed if you lose the argument and you’re wrong.
-As long as you don’t tie your self-worth into opinion at all, you can be OK with being wrong.
+If you do this, your mind-based sense of self will be destroyed if you lose the idea and are wrong.
+As long as you don’t tie your self-worth into opinion, you can be OK with being wrong.

 Chapter 3: Moving deeply into the now